cdstanford/gid/README.md

 - In the output, a "dead" state is one for which all reachable states are closed and not terminal.
 In other words, a dead state is one that is known to not be live no matter what future edges are added to the transition system.

 In this example, by the above definitions, `1` and `2` should be live and `4` should be dead.

-The repository implements five competing solutions to the above problem:
-- our amortized logarithmic-time per update algorithm (Algorithm 2, `log`)
-- an even faster lazy algorithm (Algorithm 3, `jump`), and
-- three baseline approaches for comparison: `bfgt` (the state of the art), `naive`, and `simple`.

 ## List of claims supported